openmcp-project/docs/docs/users/00-getting-started.md

 ### 3. Create a `ManagedControlPlane` in the `Workspace`

 The `ManagedControlPlane` resource is the heart of the openMCP platform.
-A Managed Control Plane (MCP) is a representation of a Kubernetes API.
-With the `ManagedControlPlane` you specify the Users that get access via ClusterRoles or Roles to the Kubernetes API of the MCP.
+Each Managed Control Plane (MCP) has its own Kubernetes API endpoint and data store.
+You can use the `iam` property to define who should have access to the MCP and the resources it contains.

 ```yaml
 apiVersion: core.openmcp.cloud/v2alpha1